tomjoht/tomjoht.github.io/_posts/2016/9/2016-09-25-zooming-out-and-in-with-navigation.md

 <iframe width="640" height="360" src="https://www.youtube.com/embed/HayG4fB_XwE" frameborder="0" allowfullscreen></iframe>

 I have no idea how the sidebar is assembled on a technical level.
 It seems like a nightmare to maintain, honestly.
 And from a usability perspective, it doesn't *entirely* orient me to where I am in the documentation.
 (The documentation is probably too massive for me to feel comfortable to understand its entirety through a simple sidebar hierarchy.)
 But the sidebar combined with the breadcrumb does as good a job as one can expect.
 And it does give me an idea of where I am without presenting a massive, never-ending list of sidebar items.

 For example, if I view the [Creating an Android Project](https://developer.android.com/training/basics/firstapp/creating-project.html) topic, I can see from the breadcrumb exactly where I am in the site hierarchy: Develop > Training > Getting Started > Building Your First App.

 The higher level items ("Develop > Training") don't mean a tremendous amount to me.
 But "Getting Started > Building Your First App" does.
 And if this isn't the right topic but perhaps another tutorial is, I know that I can go back up to "Training" to see other tutorials.

 Overall, the Android site is really a work of art.
 It's not perfect, but the site does an amazing job at providing a seamless, organized, and thorough arrangement of a mountain of documentation content.

+{% include ads.html %}

 At my work at Amazon with the [Developer Portal](https://developer.amazon.com/), we're in the middle of a site transition from an older CMS to a new, home-grown platform.
 The site doesn't have nearly the same amount of content as the Android doc site, but there are a number of products, many of which overlap with their documentation.
 For example, whether you're submitting a Fire TV app or Fire Tablet app, you go through the same app publishing steps.